Transamerica Pyramid

 600 Montgomery St., San Francisco, San Francisco, CA, 94111

-The Transamerica Pyramid was the eighth-tallest building in the world when it was finished in 1972.
-But no matter its ranking, this 853-foot (260-meter) office building continues to be a symbol of the city.
-With its distinctive shape and white quartz exterior, the Transamerica Pyramid is a special part of the San Francisco Skyline.
+The Transamerica Pyramid was the eighth-tallest building in the world when it was completed in 1972.
+But no matter its ranking, this 853-foot (260-meter) office building continues to be a symbol of San Francisco.
+With its distinctive silhouette and white quartz exterior, the structure is an instantly recognizable part of the city skyline.

 The Basics